react-static/react-static/README.md

 ```

 #### `<Prefetch url=''/>`
-Prefetch is a react component that accespts a `url` prop and an optional single child to render.
+Prefetch is a react component that accepts a `url` prop and an optional single child to render.
 When this component is rendered, any data resolved by the `url`'s corresponding `getProps` function will be prefetched.
 This ensures that if the user then navigates to that route in your site, they do not have to wait for the required data to load.

 - If the url doesn't match a route, no data will be loaded.
 - If the route has already been loaded in the session, the cache will be used instead.